Skip to main content

 shellcode.binPosition-independent shellcode

-dll.dllWindows DLL
+dll.dllWindows DLL with a specific export

 coff.oCOFF object file

-py.pyPython script (for dev agent)
+py.pyPython script (for the dev agent)

 #

-Create manifest.yaml alongside your payload:
+Create manifest.yaml in the same directory as your payload:

 1